New Mexico Music Commission’s Student Musician Spotlight

 An individual shall be ruled ineligible to be featured in the Music Commission’s Student Musician Spotlight series if they are related to a New Mexico Music Commissioner or an employee of New Mexico Arts.

 Nominations are accepted year-round on an ongoing basis.
 A new student will be featured approximately once a month, primarily during the traditional academic school year (September to May) and dependent on the number of eligible nominations received.
 The same student can only be featured once per academic school year.
 Students may not nominate themselves.
-The music commission is not obligated to feature a student every month.
+The music commission is not obligated to feature a student every month during the school year.

-Prior to submitting a nomination, we ask that each nominator communicate with the student’s parent or guardian your intent to nominate their child.
-Inform them they will need to provide us with a head shot, bio, and short performance video of the student performing should their child be recognized through the Student Spotlight series.
+We ask the nominator to communicate with the student’s parent or guardian your intention to nominate their child for this recognition.
+Inform them they will need to provide us with a head shot, bio, and performance video of their child performing should their child be recognized through the Student Spotlight series.
 The parent/guardian will also be required to sign and submit a release form granting the New Mexico Music Commission permission to publicly display these materials.
 We cannot feature a student without these items.
-See Acceptance section, below for details.
+See Acceptance section below for details.

-To nominate a student musician, fill out a nomination form and provide all required documentation as specified in the guidelines section of the nomination form.
+To nominate a student musician, fill out a nomination form and provide all required documentation as specified in the guidelines section of the form.
 The nominator’s statement must be formatted for 8½ x 11 sized paper with portrait orientation.
-Incomplete nominations will not be considered.

 The following materials are required with each nomination – incomplete nominations will not be considered: